If you made any changes in Pure these will be visible here soon.

 External positions and memberships

-Helen is currently the UFAW LINKS Academic at Hartpury University and is also a member of the Animal Welfare Research Network.
+Helen is currently the UFAW LINKS Academic for Hartpury University and is also a member of A-LAW (UK Centre for Animal Law).

 Education/Academic qualification